for Cold Climate Housing and much more

 Yes, this is one of those few products that I use constantly and for a long time now.
 Check out the video above.
 And may I say -- one of those special gift items – a gift that raises eyebrows when someone opens it and then a week later you will receive a phone call offering to wash your feet in their bathtub as they realize that anticipation and panic has gone out of the task of drawing a bath.

-Keywords: Batteries, Alarms, Foundation, Flood, Water, Bathtub, Basement, Bathroom, Maintenance, Plumbing
+Keywords: Batteries, Alarms, Foundation, Flood, Water, Bathtub, Maintenance, Basement, Bathroom, Plumbing

 Article 2224